“Jalaja Bonheim is the voice of the essential feminine wisdom without which we cannot heal ourselves and our planet.”

 — Marci Shimoff, #1 NY Times bestselling author of Love for No Reason & Happy for No Reason

-In her workshops and retreats, women from all walks of life, faiths and cultures connect in a spirit of deep authenticity, openheartedness, freedom and joy.
+In her workshops and retreats, women from all walks of life, faiths and cultures connect in a spirit of deep authenticity, open-heartedness, freedom and joy.
 Here, they relearn the meaning of sisterhood as old skins are shed and new possibilities are born.
-Old believes dissolve amd new insights appear along with a new sense of centeredness, balance and peace.
+Old beliefs dissolve and new insights emerge, along with a new sense of centeredness, balance and peace.
 Women leave empowered and clear, with full hearts and renewed hope.

-Jalaja has trained hundreds of women leaders in the art of facilitating circles that address our hunger for more authentic communication and connection, inner peace and spaciousness.
-Graduates of her Circlework Training include psychologists, social workers, professionals, ministers, rabbis, business leaders and peace activists.
+Jalaja has trained hundreds of women leaders in the art of facilitating circle gatherings that address our hunger for more authentic communication and connection, inner peace and spaciousness.
+Graduates of the Circlework Training include psychologists, social workers, professionals, ministers, rabbis, business leaders and peace activists.

 Jalaja Bonheim is a true global citizen who bridges cultural barriers with ease.
 Raised in Germany and Austria by Jewish parents, she received her Ph.D. in English and German literature from the University of Freiburg.
 For two years, she taught at University of Warwick in England.
-She then abandoned the academic world to study classical temple dance in South India.
+Leaving the academic world behind, she spent several years studying classical temple dance in South India.
 Today, she lives and works in the United States.

 Jalaja is the founder of the Institute for Circlework, a non-profit organization dedicated to encouraging the practice of Circlework around the world.
 Since its beginnings in 2001, the Institute for Circlework has supported hundreds of participants and trainees from around the world.
 The Institute for Circlework is almost entirely funded by the donations of women who, having experienced the healing power of Circlework, want to make it available to others.
 For more information, please visit www.instituteforcirclework.org.